Beryl colors are varied and include aquamarine, morganite and heliodor, despite their different, respective blue, pink and golden-yellow colors.

 Heliodor, beryl’s golden-yellow variety, can also be lemon yellow to brownish-yellow and greenish-yellow.
-The word “heliodor” stems from the Greek words helios, or “sun”, and d?ron, or “gift”.
-Its literal meaning, “gift of the sun”, refers to its warm colors, which are created when trivalent iron ions replace aluminum ions.
+The word “heliodor” stems from the Greek words helios, or “sun”, and doron, or “gift.”
+Its literal meaning, “gift of the sun” refers to its warm colors, which are created when trivalent iron ions replace aluminum ions.

 Distinctive and Dynamic Colors

 Red beryl is the rarest of beryl’s color varieties.
 Its saturated red color with hints of orange or purple is created when trivalent manganese ions partially replace aluminum ions.
 Like emerald, red beryl is heavily included and subtransparent and occurs only in small crystals.

 Whether the gem is the green emerald, blue aquamarine, pink morganite, or golden-yellow heliodor, it owes its distinctive color to beryl’s ability to accommodate accessory chromophoric ions of chromium, vanadium, iron and manganese.

 This story about beryl colors previously appeared in Rock & Gem magazine.
 Click here to subscribe.
 Story by Steve Voynick.